-107. All utilities shall be sized to accommodate buildout of the MCRSP buildout.

-108. The Developer shall dedicate an 8-foot-wide public utility easement along project's entire frontage on the north side of the Marsh Creek Road.

-109. The Developer shall, in the joint trench and across the project road at two locations specified by the City Engineer, install two fourinch conduits and pull-boxes with pull lines for City use for future telecommunication purposes.
+- 105. All utilities shall be sized to accommodate Buildout of the MCRSP or provide for future annexation and development envisioned in the MCRSP. - 106.
+The Developer shall dedicate an 8-foot-wide public utility easement along Project's entire frontage on the north side of the Marsh Creek Road. - 107.
+The Developer shall, in the joint trench and across the Project road at two locations specified by the City Engineer, install two four-inch conduits and pullboxes with pull lines for City use for future telecommunication purposes.
 Conduits shall be installed in the public utility easement with termination at residential property lines.